The Cape Malay Koesister is more than just a sweet treat—it’s a symbol of Cape Town’s layered heritage and resilience.

 - Dip each fried koesister into the warm syrup for a few seconds until well-coated, then immediately roll in desiccated coconut.

 - Storage: Koesisters can be stored in an airtight container for up to 3 days.
-Warm slightly before serving for best flavor.
+Reheat slightly before serving.

-- Packing tip: Wrap individual koesisters in wax paper or store in a reusable container with parchment between layers for a mess-free island snack.
+- Packing tip: Wrap each in wax paper or layer them with parchment in a container for easy, no-mess travel.

 Enjoy your meal!
 Geniet jou ete!